unsnetworks/ubiaccess_server/README.md

 ## **Getting started**

-1. Quick installation using is as follows.
+1. Quick installation using npm is as follows.

 ```
 npm install ubiaccess_server